Stability conditions for Slodowy slices and real variations of stability: Real variations of stabilities

-More precisely, we conjecture that the following structure is relevant, at least in some examples, for understanding some aspects of the structure of Calabi-Yau categories which have been studied in the literature via the concept of Bridgeland stabilities.
+We expect that the following structure is relevant, at least in some examples, for understanding the aspects of Calabi-Yau categories which have been studied in the literature via the concept of Bridgeland stabilities.

 Let $\CC$ be a finite type triangulated category and $V$ a real vector space.
 Suppose that a discrete collection $\Sigma$ of affine hyperplanes in $V$ is fixed, let $V^0$ denote their complement.
 For each hyperplane in $\Sigma$ consider the parallel hyperplane passing through zero, let $\Sigma_{lin}$ be the set of those linear hyperplanes.
 Fix a component $V^+$ of the complement to the union of hyperplanes in $\Sigma_{lin}$.
 The choice of $V^+$ determines for each $H\in \Sigma$ the choice of the positive half-space $(V\setminus H)^+\subset V\setminus H$, where $(V\setminus H)^+=H+V^+$.
 By an {\em alcove} we mean a connected component of the complement to hyperplanes in $\Sigma$ and we let $\Alc$ denote the set of alcoves.
 For two alcoves $A$, $A'\in \Alc$ sharing a codimension one face which is contained in a hyperplane $H\in \Sigma$ we will say that $A'$ is {\em above} $A$ and $A$ is below $A'$ if $A'\in (V\setminus H)^+$.